molangning/fire-av/README.md

 | [whitelists/whitelists-ips-ipv4.txt](whitelists/whitelists-user-agents.txt) | Compiled ip ranges from the sources files |

 ## Usage cases
-- Your phishing domain keeps on getting flagged by AVs but you need them to complete the red team exercise
+- Your domain keeps on getting flagged by AVs so you need a way to keep them from discovering the real payload.
 - The stager payload is hosted on a webpage and it is CRUCIAL for it to not get detected by the AVs
 - Your server keeps getting hacking attempts, and you want to block them at source (Through iptables or others)

 ## Advisories
-This list should only be used for red team exercises/engagements and for any nefarious purposes you have in mind.
+This list should only be used for ethical purposes.
+I will not be responsible for any misuse of this list

 ## TODOs
 - [ ] IP range "collapser", bunches up ip address using cidr notation.